How To Find Out If You Have A Septic Tank? (Solution found)

 Make use of a metal detector to search through your yard.
 While the outside shell of a septic tank is frequently built of concrete, the top cover is almost always made of steel or iron, which will be detected by a metal detector if it is composed of these materials.
 If you don’t already have a metal detector, check to see if there are any locations around where you may borrow one.

-See also: How Often Should You Pump Your Septic Tank?
-(TOP 5 Tips)
+See also: How Often Should I Clean My Septic Tank?
+(Solution)

 Step 4